How do you analyze churn root causes when CRM says budget but telemetry disagrees?

 Enablement & documentation

 Publish a one-page definition of done for the workflow gap named in your question inside your sales wiki.
-Link the your CRM report URL, required fields, and two annotated screenshots.
-New hires should pass a 10-minute quiz on which fields block saves before receiving live opportunities in the pilot segment.
+Include: (1) The telemetry score scale (1-5) with examples of what each score means; (2) The Reason Code Confidence dropdown options (High, Medium, Low) with criteria for each; (3) The manager override process for conflicts; (4) Link to the saved report URL for weekly inspection.
+Include two annotated screenshots: one showing a correctly reconciled account and one showing a conflict flag.
+New hires should pass a 10-minute quiz on which fields block saves and how to reconcile a CRM-telemetry conflict before receiving live churn accounts in the pilot segment.

 Stakeholder alignment